hyperledger-labs/splice/cluster/images/docs/src/sv_operator/sv_helm.rst

     a. ``kubectl`` - At least v1.26.1
     b. ``helm`` - At least v3.11.1

-4) You should have completed the self hosted validator setup, including Auth0 setup.
-Dedicated instructions can be found in the :ref:`Self-Hosted Validator section <self_hosted_validator>`

-5) Your cluster either needs to be connected to the GCP DA Canton `DevNet` VPN or you need a static egress IP.
+4) Your cluster either needs to be connected to the GCP DA Canton VPN or you need a static egress IP.
 In the latter case, please provide that IP address to your contact at Digital Asset to add it to the firewall rules.

-6) Please download the release artifacts containing the sample Helm value files, from here: |bundle_download_link|, and extract the bundle:
+5) Please download the release artifacts containing the sample Helm value files, from here: |bundle_download_link|, and extract the bundle:

 .. parsed-literal::